zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - | ``applicationFee``
        | object
-     - Optional – The application fee, if the payment was created with one.
+     - Optional – The :ref:`application fee <oauth/applicationfees>`, if the payment was created with one.

        .. list-table::
           :widths: auto